 It is also pointed out that forming and institutionalising an alliance are costly.
 Not only do states have to negotiate the agreement but they then have to imple¬ment military coordination clauses and coordinate their foreign policies to make the alliance credible.
 In addition, violating a previous commitment can have negative repercussions for the international reputation of a state and the domestic reputation of a leader.
 The strongest effects of alliances are on the probability that militarised disputes occur and the probability that wars expand.
 Alliances affect the probability that states chal¬lenge the current status quo and make threats involving the use of military force.

 One of the positive aspects of an alliance is that states with allies are less likely to find themselves challenged because potential adversaries understand that to compel compliance would involve facing a joint military effort involving the target and its allies.
 On the other hand, states that have allies commit¬ted to help them may be more willing to challenge the status quo and threaten the use of force in the expectation that their targets will concede their demands.
 It must however be kept in view that while defensive alliances may deter the ini¬tiation of disputes, when deterrence fails, states with allies may be more willing to resist a chal¬lenger’s demands and take the dispute to war.

 One of the worrying aspects of alliances could be that in their efforts to diffuse wars beyond their initial participants may create larger, more severe conflicts.
 Alliances have spillover effects on other kinds of interna¬tional cooperation as allies tend to trade more with one another, that allies are more likely to settle disputes among themselves peacefully and that institu¬tions initially formed to support alliances become useful for a wide range of other cooperative activities as well.
-For all the pros and cons the alliance system is there to remain a potent form of international matters.
+For all the Significance of alliances pros and cons the alliance system is there to remain a potent form of international matters.
 TW